RingierIMU/bls-sql-skills-builder/README.md

 All answers can be submitted here, a copy of your submission will be sent to you via email on completion: https://forms.gle/HvwyWfwMpK17L4A19

-If you finish early, we have a few bonus questions to push you a little further with some more advanced challenges.
+If you finish early, we have a few bonus questions at the end of this doc to push you a little further with some more advanced challenges.
 Alternatively, come up with your own questions to share with the team.

-See the addendum at the end

 **Instructions for Query Tool**:
 You may use any SQL client of your choice to connect to the database.